Converting multiline records into single features

 12.png

-Now every row in the dataset has coordinates and attribute values, along with a unique identifier that we can use to process the road data.
+Now, every row in the dataset contains coordinates and attribute values, along with a unique identifier we can use to process the road data.
 You could also write the output to CSV to see the difference in the CSV files.

 At this point, we have successfully transformed the multiline records into individual features.
-Every row of coordinates has the road category and name appended to it as attribute values, rather than having those values be in rows of their own.
+Every row of coordinates includes the road category and name as attribute values, rather than having those values in rows of their own.

 We have now cleaned up the CSV data and turned multiline records into single features.
 Download the attached workspace, multilineRoadsToFeatures.fmwt, to see an example of using this cleaned-up data to generate a MapInfo TAB file.
-The workspace turns each feature into a point geometry, transforms the points into lines based on the unique road ID, and generates an output dataset that has lines and labels for each road.
+The workspace converts each feature to point geometry, transforms the points into lines based on the unique road ID, and generates an output dataset containing lines and labels for each road.

 13.png